 VI.WHAT ARE THE REMEDIES IN EVENT OF VIOLATION?

 Any contract entered into in violation of the statute is voidable or subject to cancellation at the option of the Board and the University.
 Any persons affected by Board or University action may commence a civil suit to enforce the provisions of the statute.
 The court may order appropriate relief, including reasonable costs and attorney’s fees to the prevailing party.

 VII.WHAT ARE THE PENALTIES IN EVENT OF VIOLATION?

 Criminal penalties are provided for two classes of violations: 1) Persons who intentionally or knowingly violate the statute may be guilty of a class 6 felony.
 2) Persons who recklessly or negligently violate the statute may be guilty of a class 1 misdemeanor.
 A person found guilty of either shall forfeit his or her employment.

-If you have any questions concerning a possible conflict, please contact the Director of Procurement and Contracting Services for clarification.
+If you have any questions concerning a possible conflict, please contact the Chief Procurement Officer for clarification.